-Most of the park's native fish are of minnow size, but the Rio Grande does attract anglers.
-The complete list of fish recorded in the park and its immediate surroundings includes 40 species, including bluegill and sunfish species.
+Lest you be discouraged by the safety warnings and logistical considerations, suffice it to say that from the river inside Big Bend's magnificent gorges you will experience an intimate immensity rare on this Earth.
+Most of the park's native fish are of minnow size but the Rio Grande does attract anglers.
+The major attractions are catfish, gizzard shad, carp and suckers, the freshwater drum, and an occasional longnose gar.
+The complete list of fish recorded in the park and its immediate surroundings includes 35 species, including bluegill and sunfish species.

 Most anglers are after the blue, channel, and flathead catfish.
 The blue and flathead are favored food fish.
 The longnose gar may reach over a meter (4 feet) in length and is predatory, as its long snout and sharp teeth suggest.
-You do not need a state fishing license to fish in the national park.
-A free park fishing permit can be obtained at any visitor center.
+You do not need a fishing license to fish in the national park.
 For advice on fishing spots and preferred methods, ask a park ranger.